davleop/COVID-19-Texas-Panhandle/README.md

 This is for the people of the Texas Panhandle.
 It simply just graphs the information given by the DSHS.<br>
 Note: Some of the data is calculated and may be calculated incorrectly.
 If you find conflicting information, please just use the DSHS's data over these graphs. <br>
+I don't know how fatalities goes down either.
+I'm just representing the data the DSHS has provided.<br>
 *** WORK IN PROGRESS ***

 ## Dependencies